Getting an Interview

-Interview Question – Describe a time you had to make a snap decision.
-View Answer
+- Describe a time you had to make a snap decision.
+1 Answer

-I applied online and the process took 4 weeks – interviewed at Epic Systems Corporation.
+I applied online.
+The process took 4 weeks – interviewed at Epic Systems Corporation.

-I applied through college or university and the process took 5 weeks – interviewed at Epic Systems Corporation in November 2012.
+I applied through college or university.
+The process took 5 weeks – interviewed at Epic Systems Corporation (Madison, WI) in November 2012.

 The next day everyone received a schedule for the days events.
 These included an intro to the company, intros to each job being interviewed for, tests on math, logic, verbal, and programming, and interviews for the jobs.

-I applied through college or university and the process took 2 weeks - interviewed at Epic Systems Corporation in May 2011.
+I applied through college or university.
+The process took 2+ months – interviewed at Epic Systems Corporation (Madison, WI) in October 2012.

-The process took 4+ weeks – interviewed at Epic Systems Corporation in November 2011.
+The process took 4+ weeks – interviewed at Epic Systems Corporation (Madison, WI) in November 2011.